 Financial institutions can use their influence to prevent deforestation and forest degradation.
 Financial institutions can do so by establishing a strict policy for investments in the forestry sector.
 This policy applies to the entire forestry sector, being forestry, logging, pulp, paper and furniture production as well as other wood processing and trade companies.

-The following elements are crucial for a bank policy and the Swedish banks' scores are:
+The following elements are crucial for a policy regarding the companies a financial institution invests in: